Games

 No hay anuncios

 All the presidents of the Islands have had an international agenda.
 In addition to Cuba, Antich visited Argentina (2008), Puerto Rico and the Dominican Republic (2009), and Panama (in 2010, with the then Minister of Innovation, Pilar Costa).
-The first official trip of a president to the Caribbean dates back to 1992, when President Cañellas met with the elected governor of Puerto Rico, Pedro Rosselló, who had Majorcan roots.
-Under Cañellas' mandates (1983-1995), the networks of relationships with the Balearic communities in America were created and have been expanding.
-According to the official registry, Jaume Matas also toured the Dominican Republic and Cancun in 2005, and in 2006 he was in Colombia for three days.
-The trips of the popular politician were part of a strategy of expansion of tourist capital, and especially of some hotel chains.
-However, with the outbreak of corruption cases associated with the president, the Government's external action was not saved from judicial scrutiny.
-The well-known Cas Rasputín, which began after an official trip by Matas to Moscow (Russia), opened a debate on the limits of the Executive heads' agenda.
-Matas went to Argentina in April 1998, a trip that over time was linked to the Mapau corruption case, which ended with convictions for using public money to capture votes among Balearic descendants.
-He also flew to New York, supposedly to promote the island culture.
+The first official trip of a president to the Caribbean dates back to 1992, when President Cañellas met with the governor-elect of Puerto Rico, Pedro Rosselló, who had Majorcan roots.
+Under Cañellas's mandates (1983-1995), the networks of relations with the Balearic communities in America were created and have been expanding.
+According to the official record, Jaume Matas also traveled through the Dominican Republic and Cancun in 2005, and in 2006 he spent three days in Colombia.
+The trips of the popular party were part of a strategy to expand tourist capital, and especially some hotel chains.
+But, with the outbreak of corruption cases associated with the president, the Government's external action was not saved from judicial scrutiny.
+The well-known Rasputin Case, which began with an official trip by Matas to Moscow (Russia), opened a debate about the limits of the executive leaders' agenda.
+Matas went to Argentina in April 1998, a trip that over time was connected with the Mapau corruption case, which ended with convictions for using public money to attract votes among Balearic descendants.
+He also flew to New York, allegedly to promote island culture there.

 Cargando